Managing Fatigue: Sleeping Beauty and the Chronic Beast

 A losing battle

-I have discovered that fighting the overwhelming urge to sleep to be counterproductive.
-When I try to push through it I still accomplish nothing and anything I did had to be redone afterward because my brain wasn’t fully participating.
-For the most part, there is nothing I can do but to obey the orders of this beast.
+I have discovered that fighting the overwhelming urge to sleep is counterproductive.
+When I try to push through it I still accomplish nothing and anything I did has to be redone afterward because my brain wasn’t fully participating.
+For the most part, there is nothing I can do but obey the orders of this beast.
 One thing I do differently than in the past is to be more aware of how hard I am pushing my body on a daily basis.
 It hasn’t stopped the attacks, but it has shortened the duration of extended sleep spells.
-Instead of losing weeks at a time I now only lose a few days at a time.
+Instead of losing weeks at a time I now lose only a few days at a time.
 Not ideal, but this chronic gal will take what she can get!